Chuezhang2278/GSOC2020/Proposal.md

 - caching should only be performed once for when the test suite is run for the first time

 ### July 30th - August 12th
-- Hopefully fix the FreeStyle issue where everytime FreeStyle updates, baseline image size increases
+- Hopefully fix the FreeType issue where everytime FreeStyle updates, baseline image size increases
 - Bug fixes

 ### August 13th - August 24th